MieuxVoter/majority-judgment-library-java/docs/source/index.rst

    :caption: Contents:

-A good place to start is the _README.
+A good place to start is the README_.

 .. _README: https://github.com/MieuxVoter/majority-judgment-library-java/blob/master/README.md